 Then there is the Maternity Protection Act 2004, a law that will enable women with cancer to defer their maternity leave until their treatment ends.
 The Irish Cancer Society has, for more than two years, run a “Leave Over Leave” campaign that finally paid dividends earlier this year when Green Party leader Roderic O’Gorman pledged to address the issue.
 O’Gorman has made it known publicly and privately that he wants to see this legislation passed before any election is called.

-The Bill is in for second stage in the Dáil on Thursday, then Committee and remaining stages next week.
+The Bill passed the second stage in the Dáil on Thursday, then is due before Committee and remaining stages next week.
 Officials are hoping to also confirm amendments in the Seanad next week, raising the possibility that it could get over the finish line by the end of next week.
 And that just leaves the Finance Bill, which gives effect to many Budget 2025 decisions, and which is now winding its way through the Oireachtas.

 The draft Dáil schedule for next week was issued on Thursday, and as of yet, there is no plan in place to push things forward.
 That means the next stage of consideration is still due to be committee stage on November 5th.
 The original plan was to have all stages of the Bill finished by December 11th.
 However, Mr Martin has said the party leaders would need to accelerate the consideration of the Finance Bill if a general election is to take place this year.